 Alghero is one of the most unique cities in Sardinia and many travel to its airport in order to visit the city and its surroundings.
 Its Catalan origins and still alive traditions make it a top holiday destination: it’s a gem in itself, close to some spectacular beaches and natural monuments, and just some ten minutes drive from other beautiful Sardinian landmarks.

 There isn’t any direct flight from Amsterdam to Alghero during the winter months, and unlike it happens for the other two airports, there aren’t really many flights during the summer months either.
-Starting in April all the way to October, only Corendon flies from Amsterdam to Alghero every Thursday at 7.35 pm, but there is still a lot of non-direct flights to the Sardinian-Catalan city.
+Starting in April all the way to October, only Corendon flies from Amsterdam to Alghero once per week, but there is still a lot of non-direct flights to the Sardinian-Catalan city.
 You can get there anyway!

 You can check the prices of flights from Amsterdam to Alghero here.